 Selecting a cellphone provider can be complicated in Japan.
 Mobile providers like KDDI au, Softbank and DoCoMo all have different plans which can be hard to navigate.
 Learn the distinguishing features of the different mobile companies

-For anyone relocating to Japan, a functioning cellphone is likely to be one of their top priorities – less urgent than housing and bank accounts.
-However, finding the right cellphone plan is tricky business, not helped by the fact that Japan plans are so crazily complicated that companies need to introduce simulation just to calculate the prices.
-So for people who are about to sign their first cellphone contract in Japan, here is a guide to help you select the most appropriate one.
+For anyone relocating to Japan, a functioning cell phone is likely to be one of their top priorities – less urgent than housing and opening a bank account.
+However, finding the right cell phone plan is tricky business, not helped by the fact that Japan plans are so crazily complicated that companies need to introduce simulation just to calculate the prices.
+So for people who are about to sign their first cell phone contract in Japan, here is a guide to help you select the most appropriate one.

 If you need a handset …

 For plans which are bundled with a handset, head down to the three major carriers, NTT DoCoMo, Softbank and KDDI au.
 All three companies offer one-year contracts together with a cell phone for about 7,000 yen a month.
 Alternatively, you can also pay for the phone upfront and thereafter pay for the monthly contract at a reduced fee.